totorogendut/fundme/README.md

 ## Short-term goal

 - [ ] Make some config to let Fundme.js operate in Server-Side.
+- [ ] A way to get relative chances for contributors' addresses (something like CSS relative unit).
 - [ ] RegEx safety net to warn website owners if one or more Web Monetization API pointer addresses are invalid
 - [ ] Simpler and more intuitive implementation that will goes nicely with current API standard.
 - [ ] Make a JAMstack website to host documentation.